NickLeoMartin/blog/content/posts/2020-11-19-statistical-modelling-galls-law.md

 ## So What...

-The subtle power of this approach is in its generality: you can apply it to any system of interrelations.
+The subtle power of this approach is its generality: you can apply it to any system of interrelations.

 You can imagine any outcome as the result of a system, map the system with your evolving SSM and build a decision-making framework to influence that outcome.

-Some examples of outcomes in a business context:

-* The price you pay for an Uber ride
-* The recommendations you receive on Amazon
-* The value of a stock in 3 months

-Some examples of outcomes in your personal life:

-* Getting a promotion
-* Your dog urinating indoors (again)
-* Conceiving a child
-* Retiring at 30
-* Becoming an advanced surfer

 Each of these is the result of system of observable and unobservable causal relationships.